NoneqPhysLivingMatterLab/cell_interaction_gnn/README.md

     - graphs

-        For example, the graphs are output as the following file: t=0to3 in the filename means the graph created from frame 0 to 3.
+        For example, the graphs are output as the following file (t=0to3 in the filename indicates that the graph is created from frame 0 to 3):

     ```
    data/simulation/del-div/analysis/networknorm_all_1hot_rev-FLedit_crop_w=320_h=320/networknorm_all_1hot_rev-FLedit_num_w=320_h=320_time=4/NetworkWithFeartures_t=0to3.pickle